Daksh/Guides/Interview/interview.md

 But seriously...

 Daksh, I mentioned this before in the interview, but "Free Software" does not equal "non profit".
-It is misconecption.
+It is misconception.
 Free Software /may/ be sold for a profit.
 Developers can make a business from making improvements to existing free software (because they have the freedom to do so) for a profit.
 Free software is, however, at a disadvantage in the current economy because those who create proprietary software have a market monopoly on their product--they can ask any price they want (and develop it to put the user in a position where they /need/ to pay more to continue to utilize the software).
 Free Software cannot be monopolized because everyone who has the software owns it and has control over its development.
 Please do not contribute to this common confusion by saying "non profit Free Software work"!

 I know, deep in my heart, that what I do with both music /and/ with the development and advocacy for Free Software is valuable and I will help others understand this as well.
 On the other hand, sometimes work that is very profitable does little to truly benefit society for the long term.
 This is a true shame.

-Music, education, and fFee Software are all worthy of sharing in the wealth of the world.
+Music, education, and Free Software are all worthy of sharing in the wealth of the world.
 Let's invest in things that are really beneficial to ourselves, our environment, and to society as a whole.

 ##Note